darraghoriordan/darragh-oriordan-com/src/pages/2020/26/write-more-to-have-fewer-meetings/index.md

 If you're struggling to frame the content as benefits to the audience, you might be shouting something no one wants to hear.
 Reconsider sending the content.

+## Researching

 Researching is very specific to your content but I personally use [Trello](https://trello.com/) for all my notes.
-I have heard amazing things about [Roam Research](https://roamresearch.com/).
+I've heard amazing things about [Roam Research](https://roamresearch.com/) for organising content.

 ## Writing

-The writing is going to be very different for different organisations, communication types and topics so good luck.
+The writing is going to be very different for different organisations, topics and audiences.

 I've taken some amazing lessons from the book [On Writing Well by William Zinsser](https://www.amazon.com/Writing-Well-Classic-Guide-Nonfiction/dp/0060891548).

 For technical writing you should try to start with a summary that is easy to digest.

-After presenting the audience with one piece of new information think about what question that will have given them.
+Present a single piece of interesting information.
+After presenting the audience with one piece of new information think about what question they will have.
 Answer that question in your following paragraph and provide another nugget.
 Repeat.

 Here are some structures/systems for how to approach content.